JAIJANYANI/Language-Detection-in-Image/README.md

 # Language-Detection-in-Image
-Detects and Recognize text and font language in an image
+Detects and Recognizes text and font language in an image
 ## Description
 Performed this analysis using The Tesseract OCR Engine.